colebaril/rrecipes/README.md

 For each supported website, a search feature has been or is being implemented.

 The `search_recipes()` function works by taking in an argument `query =` which can be any food you want to search for and `site =`, wwhich can be any of the supported sites, and will return the top 10 URLs for your query by default.
-If there are less than 10 URLs based on the search, `NA` will appear on the list instead.
+You can also specify the number of URLs returned as demonstrated below.
+The number returned may be less than the number requested where there are no more recipes.

 ### Arguments